 foods among high-risk and disparate populations.

-Dr. Friedman is an Associate Professor in the Department of Health Promotion, Education,
+Dr. Friedman is a Professor and Department Chair in the Department of Health Promotion,

-and Behavior and core faculty in the Cancer Prevention and Control Program.
-She is
+Education, and Behavior and core faculty in the Cancer Prevention and Control Program.

-also an affiliate of the Prevention Research Center and Women’s & Gender Studies Program
+She is also an affiliate of the Prevention Research Center and Women’s & Gender Studies

-at the University of South Carolina.
-Dr. Friedman’s graduate degrees are in health
+Program at the University of South Carolina.
+Dr. Friedman’s graduate degrees are in

 She serves as director of USC’s interdisciplinary Certificate of Graduate Study in